-Recently we’ve talked about how to keep your chickens safe from predators but sometimes the worst enemies are already living in the coop!
+Recently we’ve talked about how to keep your chickens safe from predators, but sometimes the worst enemies are already living in the coop!

-Chickens are reluctant hosts to a number of parasites which can cause many problems from minor irritation such as a reduction in egg-laying, all the way through to, in extreme cases, death.
+Chickens are reluctant hosts to a number of parasites which can cause many problems: from minor irritation, such as a reduction in egg-laying, all the way through to, in extreme cases, death.

 A health check can be as simple as checking through their feathers and inspecting the vent area and legs on a weekly basis.

-The old adage of an ounce of prevention is better than a pound of cure is quite true.
+The old adage that an ounce of prevention is better than a pound of cure is quite true.

-Today we are going to discuss the most common external chicken parasites, how you can identify them and how you can cure them.
+Today we are going to discuss the most common external chicken parasites, how you can identify them, and how you can cure them.

 Chicken Parasites 101

 They are not beneficial to the chicken and can be very detrimental to their health.

-They have eight legs and are very small, so sometimes difficult to spot.
+They have eight legs and are very small, so they are sometimes difficult to spot.

 - Northern Fowl Mite.